Fury (Marvel Comics): Fictional character biography

 Fury is a deadly "cybiote" built by the reality-manipulating psychic Mad Jim Jaspers of the parallel timeline of Earth-238 and programmed to destroy all superhumans but himself.
 It is immensely powerful, capable of generating lethal energy blasts and of adapting and regenerating its mechanical body.

-Fury killed all of Earth-238's superheroes, with the exception of Captain UK, who fled to another world at the moment that Fury killed her husband Rick.
-Most of Fury's victims on Earth-238 were based on British comic book characters from the 1950s-1970s.
-After succeeding in its mission, Fury was deactivated until Captain Britain and his elf-like sidekick Jackdaw were sent to Earth-238 by the Captain's mythic mentor Merlyn.
-Jaspers had his agents, the Status Crew, reactivate Fury and send it to kill the hero.
-Fury murdered Jackdaw, and then killed Captain Britain himself.
+Fury kills all of Earth-238's superheroes except for Captain UK, who flees to another world after Fury kills her husband Rick.
+After succeeding in its mission, Fury is deactivated until Captain Britain and his sidekick Jackdaw are sent to Earth-238 by Merlyn.
+In response, Jaspers reactivates Fury and has it kill Captain Britain and Jackdaw.

-The Captain was retrieved by Merlyn and revived in the alien magician's home dimension, Otherworld.
-Fury detected that its prey again lived, and began to adapt itself to interdimensional travel in order to hunt him down.
-Meanwhile, the temporal overseer Mandragon destroyed Earth-238 in order to kill Jaspers; Fury barely escaped to Captain Britain's native world, Earth-616.
-There, Fury killed several more of Captain Britain's allies, growing ever more powerful as it did so.
-Tracking Captain Britain and disabling him, it finally confronted Earth-616's counterpart of Mad Jim Jaspers, who was beginning to organize a program against his own world's superhumans.
-Fury determined that this Jaspers was not its creator and therefore was not exempt from its directive to kill superhumans.
-The two fought on equal footing, but Fury won when it transported the pair to the empty void that had been Earth-238.
-Jaspers was unable to use his powers of reality manipulation in a universe where reality had been destroyed, and Fury swiftly incinerated his brain.
-The weakened Fury returned to Earth-616, where it was ambushed and destroyed by Captain Britain and Captain UK, sustaining more damage in the process than it could regenerate.
+Captain Britain is retrieved by Merlyn and resurrected in Otherworld.
+Fury senses Captain Britain's resurrection and develops the ability of interdimensional travel, intending to hunt him down.
+Meanwhile, the temporal overseer Mandragon destroys Earth-238 to kill Jaspers; Fury barely escapes to Captain Britain's native world, Earth-616.
+There, Fury kills several more of Captain Britain's allies, growing ever more powerful as it did so.
+Tracking Captain Britain and disabling him, it finally confronts Earth-616's counterpart of Mad Jim Jaspers, who is organizing a program against his own world's superhumans.
+Fury determines that this Jaspers was not its creator and is thus not exempt from its directive to kill superhumans.
+Fury and Jaspers battle until Fury transports them both to the void that was Earth-238.
+Jaspers, unable to use his powers with no reality to manipulate, is incapacitated by Fury.
+Fury returns to Earth-616, where it is ambushed and destroyed by Captain Britain and Captain UK.